HS Surgery Guide

 Do not occlude wounds too tightly.

-Do not use hydrogen peroxide or strong antiseptics directly on the wound bed.
+Do not use Hibiclens, hydrogen peroxide, or strong antiseptics directly on healing wound tissue unless specifically directed by your provider.

 Neosporin has no proven advantage over plain petroleum jelly and may cause allergic reactions.